I tried deploying an AI agent to AgentCore using AgentCore CLI

 }

-For envVars names, you can only use alphanumeric characters and underscores.
-These environment variables will be passed to the runtime both during local development (agentcore dev) and after deployment.
-Note that there's no direct subcommand in agentcore add to add environment variables, so you'll need to edit agentcore.json directly.
+Only alphanumeric characters and underscores are allowed in envVars names.
+Environment variables set here are automatically passed to the runtime both during local development (agentcore dev) and after deployment.
+Note that there's no direct subcommand in agentcore add to add environment variables, so you need to edit agentcore.json directly.

 mcp.json

 This is the Gateway configuration file.
 It defines MCP (Model Context Protocol) compatible gateways and their targets.
-It's not generated during project creation but is automatically created when you add a Gateway with agentcore add gateway.
+It's not generated at project creation time but is automatically created when you add a Gateway with agentcore add gateway.

 agentcore/mcp.json